zpaolo11x/Arcadeflow-AM-Theme/README.md

 You can add a attract mode art category called "logoblur" and use the provided xnview script to generate new artworks for blurred shadows to be placed under the title

+* Game options*

+- "Snaps aspect ratio" : Chose wether you want cropped, square snaps or horizontal and vertical snaps depending on game orientation
+- "Context Menu Button" : Setup the button to use to recall game info and actions context menu
+- "Theme Color" : Setup theme color
+- "Blurred Logo Shadow" : Use blurred logo artwork shadow
+- "Enable New Game Indicator" : Games not played are marked with a glyph
+- "Custom Background Image" : Insert custom background art path
+- "Search string entry method" : Use keyboard or on-screen keys to enter search string
+- "Immediate search" : Live update results while searching
+- "Enable AF splash logo" : Enable or disable the AF start logo
+- "Rows in horizontal layout" : Number of rows to use in 'horizontal' mode
+- "Rows in vertical layout" : Number of rows to use in 'vertical' mode
+- "History.dat" : History.dat location
+- "Index Clones" : Set whether entries for clones should be included in the index.
+- "Generate Index" : Generate the history.dat index now (this can take some time)

 ** Previous versions history **

+*v 1.7*

+- Overhauled the menu and functions system, now it works like this:
+  - When going "UP" from the tiles list you get to a "main menu" where you can select Filters Menu or Global Search
+  - When on a game using the configurable control button you get a "context menu" overlay with 4 game-specific functions you chose by using your joystick/keys:
+    - "UP" enters the "More of the same..." search menu
+    - "DOWN" enters the "History" page where you can see and scroll the game history and see a larger game preview
+    - "LEFT" to enter the Tags menu
+    - "RIGHT" to add/remove favorites
+- Implemented a version of the History.dat plugin so you can see history without the need to enable the plugin (see options)
+- Rolled back the way horizontal and vertical games are detected, the "new" one had some issues in many circumstances
+- Tweaked and updated search with on-screen keys
+- Added a workaround when invoking filters through the filters menu button to fix some tiles update

+- New theme options included:
+  -	"History.dat" is the location of the History.dat file (no need to enable or configure the )
+  - "Index Clones" works like the same option in the History.dat plugin.
+  - "Generate Index" a one-time function to generate the history index

 *v 1.6*